PUBLICATIONS

 The Greek Adjective Ἄσμενος: Its Etymology and History

 Translated by Ioanna Papadopoulou [This article was originally published in French as “L’adjectif grec ἄσμενος : étymologie et histoire du mot,” in Hommage à Jacqueline de Romilly.
 L’empreinte de son oeuvre, eds.
 Marc Fumaroli, Jacques Jouanna, Monique Trédé, and Michel Zink.
 Actes de colloque (Académie des Inscriptions et Belles-Lettres).
-Paris,… Read more
+Paris, 2014.
+The English translation is made available by permission of the author.]
+1. Traditional thesis: ἄσμενος ‘happy, pleased’ cognate with… Read more

 !I.Introduction

 I.Introduction The many facets of the Ariadne-figure have long been the subject of classical scholarship.
 The peculiar cultic customs surrounding the goddess have been assiduously interpreted, in part successfully and in part unsuccessfully.
-Her relation to the figure of Dionysus has been explored in hopes of proving the Mycenaean origins… Read more
+Her relation to the figure of Dionysus has been explored in hopes of proving the Mycenaean origins of the god; as for her own Minoan origins, identification with the early nature goddess of the Aegean area is… Read more

 The Origins of the Goddess Ariadne